varunarya10/repoconf/README.md

 One of the repos that repp pulls in from default.xml is called autobuild.
 This repo contains the build script *debian/sync-repo.sh*.
 It also seems to contain some other files that have some purpose that needs to be documented as well.

+More information on autobuild can be found at: (https://github.com/JioCloud/jiocloud-docs/blob/master/build_system.md)